tohojo/bufferbloat-net/content/bloat/wiki/RRUL_Chart_Explanation.md

 ### RRUL Three-Plot Charts

+The RRUL test runs for 70 seconds by default: 5 seconds of idle (to give a baseline), 60 seconds of full-rate data transfer, and 5 more seconds of idle.
 A three-plot RRUL Chart shows:

 - **Download plot** showing the average download speed (Mbits/sec, in black) of the four diffserv connections (individual colors.)
 Multiply the average by four to get the actual throughput/link speed.